 When it comes to single board computers, the Raspberry Pi is the undisputed heavyweight champion of the world.
 Sure, it’s not the most powerful, or the most compact, or even the cheapest.
 But its devotees are legion.

-The current version is the Raspberry Pi Model 3 B+, released for “International Pi Day” on 14 March 2018.
-Topline specs are a 1.4GHz 64-bit quad-core processor, dual-band wireless LAN, Bluetooth 4.2/BLE, faster Ethernet, and Power-over-Ethernet support (with separate PoE HAT).
+The current version is the Raspberry Pi Model 4 B, released in June 2019.
+Topline specs are a 1.5GHz 64-bit quad-core processor, Gigabit LAN, Bluetooth 5.0/BLE, and Power-over-Ethernet support (with separate PoE HAT).
+For the first time, a Raspberry Pi comes with a choice of 1, 2 or 4 GB of RAM.

 Sounds like a tidy package, right?
 Retailing for $35, it’s perfect for a variety of DIY projects, whether it’s connecting your 3D printer to a network, or learning to code, or putting together a streaming media hub.